National Museum of Industrial History: History

 The National Museum of Industrial History opened in August 2016 in Bethlehem, Pennsylvania.
 The museum's curator of collections said the museum's goal was "to forge a connection between America's industrial past and the innovations of today by educating the public and inspiring the visionaries of tomorrow."

 The museum occupies the former Bethlehem Steel plant building, which had been renovated many times since its initial construction.
 The steel mill has been closed since 1995.
 Bethlehem Steel was the nation's largest shipbuilder and second-largest steel manufacturer.

-Each of the museum's exhibitions represent a certain aspect of industrial history in Pennsylvania and the nation.
+Each of the museum's exhibitions represents a certain aspect of industrial history in Pennsylvania and the nation.
 The museum is the first affiliate museum of the Smithsonian Institution.
 The museum was proposed in the 1990s, but was sidelined due to legal issues, which prevented clearance for opening until 2015.
 During its first few years, the museum has raised nearly $17 million.

 The delay prompted a state grand jury investigation, whose 2014 report concluded the museum suffered from serious mismanagement and wasted public and private funds.
 The panel referred the matter to the Pennsylvania Attorney General's office but the Attorney General found no evidence of criminal wrongdoing or misappropriation of funds, concluded the museum was financially viable, and gave the museum two years to open or dissolve.
 The museum then designed and created the exhibits on time.